Program Overview

 TRANSFER NOTES

-1. All courses listed in the six areas of emphasis options are transferable to either the University of California (UC), the California State University (CSU), or both UC and CSU.
-Courses that are transferable only to CSU are marked with an asterisk (*).
+1. All courses listed in the six areas of emphasis options included within the Interdisciplinary Studies degrees are transferable to either the University of California (UC), the California State University (CSU), or both UC and CSU.

-2. All courses may be applied to the appropriate areas of the CSU General Education Breadth and/or the UC General Education (IGETC) patterns (See Transfer Planning section of this catalog).
+2. Some courses may be applied to the appropriate areas of the California Intersegmental General Education Transfer Curriculum (Cal-GETC).
+See the Transfer Planning section of this catalog for additional information.